 The Growing Futures training approval system operates under the direction of the North Dakota Department of Human Services (DHS) Early Childhood Services division.
 DHS Early Childhood Services Policy 620-01-90-05 designates the Growing Futures Registry as the system for approval of all training delivered in-state to the early childhood workforce.
 Only Growing Futures approved training can be accepted toward childcare licensing.
+NOTE: Approval is for instructional time only.
+Self-study, time spent completing assignments, one-on-one coaching, and consultation are not approved as training and cannot be applied toward annual childcare licensing training hours.

 The Growing Futures Registry is not a training organization and does not itself sponsor any training.
 Rather, the Registry’s role is to sets the standards for approval of training sponsor organizations and trainers, to review training submitted to the Registry to ensure it aligns with the standards, and to provide a training and reporting system for all approved training.
 The Registry promotes all approved training that is open to public registration on the Statewide Training Calendar, available online 24/7.